JordyZomer/autoSubTakeover/README.md

 # autoSubTakeover
-A tool used to check if a CNAME resolves to the scope adress.
-If the CNAME resolves to a non-scope adress it might be worth checking out if subdomain takeover is possible.
+A tool used to check if a CNAME resolves to the scope address.
+If the CNAME resolves to a non-scope address it might be worth checking out if subdomain takeover is possible.
 Also checks when a domain-name expires.

 # Requirements
 - argparse